 01 of 10

 The classic recipe for a mint julep is very easy to create and you will enjoy its refreshing taste.
-It is a simple mix of your favorite bourbon poured over muddled mint and sugar.
+It is, quite simply, a shot of your favorite bourbon poured over muddled mint and sugar.
 Don't forget the crushed ice.

 For an authentic Kentucky Derby experience, pick up a silver julep cup.
 It's a small touch that adds elegance to the occasion and ensures your julep stays frosty cold.

 02 of 10